neo-project/docs/en-us/white-paper.md

 GAS, abbreviated as ANC.

-A total of 100 million ANC will be produced, representing the right to use the chain.
-The GAS will be generated with the formation of each new block, in accordance with a decreasing rate of generation, it will take around 22 years for the amount of ANC to grow from 9 to 100 million.
+A total of 100 million GAS will be produced, representing the right to use the chain.
+The GAS will be generated with the formation of each new block, in accordance with a decreasing rate of generation, it will take around 22 years for the amount of GAS to grow from 9 to 100 million.

 The main purpose of GAS are: